Farelion/project-wooder/README.md

   -Animations:</br>
-    - mobile-menui text animations </br>
+    - mobile-menu text animations </br>
     - left column to carousel with imgs</br>
     - more?</br>